madtomic/Maintenance-Manager--CB-Plugin/README.md

 ![Logo] (http://image.noelshack.com/fichiers/2014/19/1399305972-maintenance.png)
 ===========================

-(Please note this plugin is a very begin and a snapshot, please report me issues and suggest me things to add to make it better!)

 Maintenance is a simple plugin which makes maintenances times on your server way more easier.

 This is my first plugin and I don't know very well Bukkit API for the moment but don't care, I'll make updates and improve the plugin!